jgato/saythisAEON/README.md

-# Description
+# saythisAEON

-This ghost is part of the [IoT Ghost Platform]() from ATOS.
-It is intended to be basic CORE ghost that needs to run in any IoT device connected to the platform.
-By the moment (experimenting/designing phase) it covers really basic functionalities .
-It could be even considered as a first hello world, but it makes use of some basic concepts of the platform, such as using AEON entities for communications (ex. heartbeat) and to "encapsulate" applications (ex. greetings).

-What functionalities are covered by the ghost.
+** I consider the experiment finished, I will continue it as an internal project with other different objectives **

- * Subscribe to an AEON's entity to say hello to received names.
-Greetings application.
- * Publish into an AEON's channel to send like heartbeats.
-Heartbeat
+Subscribe to an AEON's entity to say hello to received names.
+Publish into an AEON's channel to send like heartbeats.
+Just playing with docker to deploy containers with Rancher, resin.io, codeship, etc.

-The IoT Ghost Platform is based on docker to deploy ghosts over your connected IoT devices.
-So, this ghost has been dockerized.

-*Are you wondering what is this AEON?* Basically, **it is a cloud messaging service (pub/sub)**.
-Try it [here](http://aeon.atosresearch.eu/).
+Are you wondering what is this AEON?
+Basically, **it is a cloud messaging service (pub/sub)**.
+Try it [here](http://130.206.116.137:8000/).
 If this instance is no longer working contact with the developers for further information and current status of the project: Jose Gato Luis <jose.gato@atos.net>, Javier Garcia <javier.garcia@atos.net>, Elisa Herrmann <elisa.herrmann@atos.net>

-More info about the project [AEON](https://gitlab.atosresearch.eu/ari/aeon-api).
+More info about the project [here](https://gitlab.atosresearch.eu/ari/aeon-api).

-*Important*: I started this ghost using [text2spech](https://github.com/resin-io/text2speech) for audio greetings.
+*Important*: I started using [text2spech](https://github.com/resin-io/text2speech) for audio.

 ## How it works?

-The firs time the agent runs, it is registered in a communication channel of the IoT Ghosts Platform (actually,  subscribed AEON channel) .
+The firs time, the agent is registered in a communication channel of the AEON's platform (it is subscribed).
 You will see log like:

 ```
 Ok, it seems this is your first time, lets register your agent into AEON
 ```

-Now it is registered in the platform and it is subscribed in the "Greetings app".
-When someone publish messages in this channel, these will be received by the ghost.
+Now it is registered in AEON and it is subscribed in the "Greetings app".
+When someone publish messages in this channel, these will be received by the agent.

 Data is received/sent in a json like this: